shubhamjagtap2126/Machine-Learning-practice-with-Scikit-learn-and-StatsModels/README.md

-# Machine Learning 101 with Scikit-learn and StatsModels
+# Machine Learning practice with Scikit-learn and StatsModels

 ## Content